NEW TEACHER LUNCHEON: August 11

 Pay it Forward fund

-Learning how to navigate through the difficulties of 2020 has been a challenge for every one of us.
-For business owners, it has been even more difficult.
-Some industries were hit much harder than others and are still struggling to keep the doors open and the lights on.
-These business owners need the Iowa City Area Business Partnership now more than ever.
-Membership provides access to resources, information, connection, promotion, and a voice to legislators, as well as a family of member businesses to lean on in these trying times.
+Learning how to navigate through the difficulties of 2020 was a challenge for every one of us.
+For business owners, it was even more difficult.
+Some industries were hit much harder than others – and need our help now more than ever.
+Membership in our organization provides access to resources, information, connection, promotion, and a voice to legislators, as well as a family of member businesses to lean on in these trying times.

 It is for these member businesses we have created a Pay It Forward Fund.

 Project Better Together aims to build a transformed future for our community with greater economic diversity, growth, inclusivity, resilience, and well-being for all.
 Led by The Iowa City Area Business Partnership, Iowa City Area Development Group, Think Iowa City, and the Iowa City Downtown District, this community-wide recovery effort includes leaders from the four partner organizations, all three hospitals, the school district, area non-profits, social services, private business, and elected officials from all levels of government.

 Affordable Child Care